 Flood Insurance Covers Less Than Home Insurance

 If you are buying a new home or refinancing your home, you might need flood insurance.
-Your typical homeowners insurance policy does not include flood coverage, so you will need to buy a separate policy.
+Your typical insurance policy does not include flood coverage, so you will need to buy a separate policy.
 The coverage in a flood insurance policy is far less than your primary home insurance policy.

 Surprising Flood Insurance Facts